agostinagranja/powerBI-projects/README.md

 # Power BI projects
-#### This repository helps me gather all of the Power BI dashboards I make.
+#### This repository helps me gather all the Power BI dashboards I enjoyed doing the most.
 You will find a _description_ of each project, the _implementation process_, a _preview_ of the dashboard, and the _PBIX file_.

 ## Content
 1. Personal finances